towersvault/shinpokered/README.md

 - Added spaceworld-style trainer back sprites for consistency with the spaceworld 'mon back sprites
 - Fixed a grass tile in the Forest tileset not counting for encouner generation
 - Recalibrated the experience gain at the daycare
+- The daycare lets you select moves to forget (if any) upon retreiving your pokemon
+- Retrieving a daycare pokemon that could have evolved via level will trigger evolution and learn any missed-out moves

 #Bugfixes: